Harlie Smith: 13-Year-Old Florida Girl Accidentally Killed By Father In Boat Accident

 After the Florida Keys fatal boat accident, the FWC released the following statement:

 “All of the members of the FWC want to express our sincere sympathies to the victim and families of the victim involved in this incident.
-Our thoughts and prayers are with all of them.”
+Our thoughts and prayers are with all of them.

 “The FWC would like to take this opportunity to remind all boaters enjoying Florida’s beautiful waterways to do so safely.
 Please wear your life jacket and maintain 360-degree awareness at all times while boating.”

-The Florida Fish and Wildlife Conservation Commission officials are said to be investing the Florida Keys boat accident that killed 13-year-old Harlie Smith.
+The Florida Fish and Wildlife Conservation Commission officials are said to be investigating the Florida Keys boat accident that killed 13-year-old Harlie Smith.

 [Featured Image by Rogcov/iStock]